linuxdeepin/deepin-manual/manual/dde/en_US/index.md

  - It will prompt "Your system is up to date " when there is no update.
  - It will show **Download and install updates** button, size and detailed information if there's an update.
 4. Click the button to download and install updates.
-5. After updated successfully, shutdown or reboot your computer to make the updates come into effect.
+5. After updated successfully, shut down or reboot your computer to make the updates come into effect.

 > ![attention](icon/attention.svg): There will be a progress bar during the update, and you can choose to download in background or pause.

 #### Detect System Source

-Enable **System source detection**, once you switch the mirror, you will get the prompt notifying that "Your system source has been modified".
+Enable **System Source Detection**, once you switch the mirror, you will get the prompt notifying that "Your system source has been modified".

 #### Auto Download Updates